-Most investment portfolios consist entirely of “soft assets” or “paper assets,” such as stocks and bonds.
+Most retirement savings consist entirely of “soft assets” or “paper assets,” such as stocks and bonds.
 However, by adding “hard assets” like gold and real estate, you can take advantage of the benefits of tangible “real” assets.
-But which asset should you add to your portfolio?
+But which hard asset should you add to your portfolio?
 Let’s take a look at gold investments vs. real estate investments.

 Real Estate Leverage vs Gold Leverage